Beanpot (ice hockey): Boston University

-The 2025 Beanpot was a hotly anticipated matchup against #1 ranked Green Line rivals Boston College, coming just weeks after the Eagles convincingly swept the Terriers in a home and home series.
-Both teams were coming off blowout 6 goal victories in the semifinals, with the Terriers routing Harvard 7-1, and the Eagles similarly defeating reigning champions Northeastern in 8-2.
-The game started with BC coming out in full force, and taking the lead via a Perreault goal in under 10 minutes.
-Despite dominating the period, the Eagles only took a 1-0 lead into the locker room at intermission.
-Bang-bang goals by freshmen Brandon Svoboda and Cole Hutson just over a minute apart saw Boston University take a 2-1 lead during the second period, and with 6 minutes left in the 3rd Cole Eiserman doubled the Terriers' lead to 2 with a defensive takeaway and 5-hole backhand on Eagles netminder Jacob Fowler.
-Defensemen Gavin McCarthy iced the game with a 200-foot empty netter with less than 2 minutes to go, sealing the Terriers' 32nd Beanpot title.
+The 2025 Beanpot was a hotly anticipated matchup against #1 ranked Green Line rivals Boston College, coming just weeks after the Eagles convincingly swept the Terriers in a home-and-home series.
+The game started with BC taking the lead via a Perreault goal in under 10 minutes.
+Despite dominating the period, the Eagles only took a 1–0 lead into the locker room at intermission.
+Freshmen Brandon Svoboda and Cole Hutson scored consecutive goals in the second period to take the lead, Cole Eiserman and Gavin McCarthy added goals in the third to secure the 32nd Beanpot title.
 The teams and students were joined in celebration by program alumni and Calder hopefuls Macklin Celebrini and Lane Hutson.

 Boston College

 Boston College controlled the early years of the Beanpot, winning eight titles in the first thirteen tournaments.
 Following BU's dominance, the balance of power tipped back towards the Eagles for about a decade, when they won six titles in seven years between 2010 and 2016.
 During that stretch, BC won five consecutive titles from 2010 to 2014, losing out in the first round in 2015, and regaining the title in 2016.
-However, they have failed to secure a title in eight consecutive seasons, and only twice made the championship game during that time.
+However, they went the following nine consecutive seasons without winning the tournament, only making the championship game three times in that span, before finally snapping the streak ten years later in 2026.